CHNU-DT: History

 CHNU's third logo, used from 2007–2008.

 On September 28, 2007, Rogers' purchase of the Citytv stations formerly owned by CHUM Limited was approved (although CTVglobemedia sold off the stations the previous year).
 As a condition of approval, Rogers had to sell CHNU and CIIT in Winnipeg due to the CRTC's restrictions on owning multiple television stations broadcasting in the same language in a single market.
 Rogers had a one-year grace period to find a buyer.
 Rogers subsequently announced plans to purchase Vancouver multilingual station CHNM-DT (channel 42), which the company argued would not violate any ownership restrictions under the CRTC's exemptions for stations broadcasting in different languages.
 On October 31, 2007, CHNU was rebranded "CHNU 10" in order to limit viewer confusion because Rogers' contemporaneous acquisition of CHNM-TV meant that the Omni Television brand would be transferred to that station in 2008.

 On November 6, 2007, Rogers announced that CHNU and CIIT would be sold to S-VOX, owner of VisionTV, with no financial deals being released.
 The deal was approved by the CRTC on March 31, 2008.
 The sale was finalized on April 30, 2008, and S-VOX assumed control of the station on May 26 of that year.
 S-VOX soon announced that both CHNU and CIIT would rebrand as "Joytv".
 CHNU rebranded on September 1, 2008, using the on-air brand "Joytv 10".

 CHNU's fourth logo, used from 2008 to 2013.

 In June 2009, S-VOX announced it would sell its broadcasting assets, including CHNU, to ZoomerMedia, a company controlled by Moses Znaimer.
 The sale was approved by the CRTC on March 30, 2010.
 ZoomerMedia assumed control of S-VOX's broadcasting assets on June 30, 2010.
 ZoomerMedia closed the Joytv system in 2011.
 The Joytv brand was retained for CHNU, while CIIT was converted into a religious station under the moniker "HopeTV" now currently known as "FaithTV".

 Programming

 CHNU features a variety of multi-faith programming.
-The station also formerly aired a very diverse selection of general entertainment syndicated programming, ranging from sitcoms (such as Reba and My Name Is Earl), dramas (such as Stargate SG-1 and Supernatural) to classic programs (such as Matlock and Ironside), which was dropped in the fall of 2017 in favor of a traditional religious format similar to Winnipeg sister station CIIT.
+The station also formerly aired a very diverse selection of general entertainment syndicated programming, ranging from sitcoms (such as Reba and My Name Is Earl), dramas (such as Stargate SG-1 and Supernatural) to classic programs (such as Matlock and Ironside), which was dropped in the fall of 2017 in favour of a traditional religious format similar to Winnipeg sister station CIIT.
 The station also airs a sizeable amount of multicultural religious programming as well, particularly centering on the Christian, Islam, Hindu and Sikh faiths.